genericlady/bestledprices-client/README.md

       scraping data and speeding
       up development

+the following will first be stubbed out and done in React before adding to the backend.
+- [ ] add rating
+- [ ] add comments
+- [ ] add signup
+- [ ] add signin

 # Things Built
 - [x] Move Filter to a Sidebar
 - [x] Add layout options to sidebar